tilburgsciencehub/website/content/building-blocks/develop-your-research-skills/learn-to-code/learn-regular-expressions.md

 ## Advanced Use Cases

 **Greedy vs non-greedy**
-By default, regular expressions follow a greedy approach which means that they match as many characters as possible (i.e., returns the longest match found).
-Let´s have a look at an example to see what this means in practice.
-Say that we want to extract the contents of `my_string` and thus remove the HTML tags.
+By default, Regular Expressions follow a "greedy" approach which means that they match as many characters as possible (i.e. it returns the longest match found).
+Let's have a look at an example to see what this means in practice.

-Therefore, we replace the two paragraph tags (`<p>` and `</p>`) with an empty string.
-Surprisingly, it returns an empty string (`''`), why is that?
-After all, we would expect to see: `This is a paragraph enclosed by HTML tags.`.

-It turns out that the `>` in `<.+>` refers to the `</p>` tag (instead of `<p>`).
+Say that you want to extract the contents of `my_string`, in the code below, and thus remove the HTML tags.
+Instead of just getting "This is a paragraph enclosed by HTML tags.", you however, get nothing or an empty space.
+It so happens that the `>` in `<.+>` refers to the `</p>` tag (instead of `<p>`), because the rule grabs everything between the first `<p>` and the last `</p>` it can find.
 As a result, the entire sentence is replaced by an empty string!

-Fortunately, you can force the expression to match as few characters as needed (a.k.a. non-greedy or lazy approach) by adding a `?` after the `+` symbol.
+But there's a trick to make these rules less greedy, or more careful.
+You add a special symbol `?` after another symbol `+` in your rule.
+This makes the rule stop at the first possible match, rather than grabbing everything it can.

+So, with this trick, you would correctly find what's between the tags, because the rule will stop as soon as it sees the first `</p>`.

 {{% codeblock %}}
 ```python